Macedonian Ruins

 Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth.”
 2 Timothy 2:15.

-I aim to be diligent to accurately handle the word of truth.
+I aim to be diligent in handling the word of truth accurately.

 Audience

-To accurately handle God’s word we need to be clear when reading, and when applying, in knowing who the intended audience was.
-This is a part of the context, and we know that context is of paramount importance to properly understand scripture.
+To handle God’s word accurately, we must first know who the intended audience was.
+This is part of the context, and we know that context is of paramount importance to properly understanding scripture.
 Paul, the apostle to the Gentiles,2 was writing to the Gentiles.

-In general, we have only two primary audiences to consider:
+In general, we have only two intended audiences to consider:

 2) Gentile Christians3—Gentiles who follow Jesus, the Messiah, in spirit and truth